aquadevelopment/Aqua-Car-Lock/README.md

 ## **English**

 ### 🚀 About the Vehicle Lock System
-This **FiveM Vehicle Lock System** allows players to lock and unlock their vehicles using a hotkey.
+This **FiveM Car Lock System** allows players to lock and unlock their vehicles using a hotkey.
 It includes animations and notifications, making it a realistic and immersive addition to any server.

 ### ✨ Features
 - **Lock & Unlock Vehicles**: Players can secure their vehicles at the press of a button.